 San Juan Island

-My recommendations would be San Juan Island.
+My recommendation would be San Juan Island.
 It has a completely different feel than the city.

 - Laidback island life, lighthouses, vineyards, and a charming coastal town to stroll through will give a nice break from the city’s hustle and bustle.

 - To visit San Juan Island, you need to start early or probably get there in the evening before so you can start exploring San Juan Island in the morning.

 Mt.
 Rainier National Park

 Another option is a day trip to Mt.
 Rainier National Park.
 This is a perfect choice if you enjoy hiking and wildlife spotting.

 - Mt.
 Rainer is a glaciated volcanic peak soaring over 14,000 feet.